strimzi/proposals/056-zk-kraft-migration.md

 zookeeper.connect=<connection-to-zookeeper>
 ```

-> NOTE: without an annotation to differentiate the operator behavior, the operator itself just creates the controller nodes in the pool and restarts the Kafka brokers to use them.
+> NOTE: without an annotation on the `Kafka` custom resource to differentiate the operator behavior, the operator itself just creates the controllers in the pool and restarts the Kafka brokers to use them.
 ZooKeeper is not used anymore but no proper migration takes place (from ZooKeeper to KRaft metadata).
+Because of KRaft and related migration from ZooKeeper not supported yet, this can drive to the following [issue](https://github.com/strimzi/strimzi-kafka-operator/issues/9108).

 The operator has to wait for the KRaft controllers quorum to be formed, leader elected and the migration process moving into the state of waiting for brokers to register.

-The FSM moves to a `WaitBrokersInMigration` state where the operator expects the user to enable ZooKeeper migration on the brokers pool in order to actually start the migration (Phase 2).
+The FSM moves to a `WaitBrokersInMigration` state where the operator expects the user to ask for running the actual metadata migration.
+It means having the operator enabling the ZooKeeper migration on the brokers pool in order to actually start the migration (Phase 2).

 From this state it's still possible to not move forward with the migration.
-The user can delete the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and apply the `strimzi.io/run-kraft-migration: false` annotation (or delete it) on the `Kafka` custom resource.
+The user can delete the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and remove the `strimzi.io/kraft-migration` annotation from the `Kafka` custom resource.
 The FSM moves back to the `NoMigration` state (or null) actually exiting from the migration process.
+There is nothing to do with the brokers which are still configured to work with the ZooKeeper ensemble only.

 #### Phase 2: Enabling the migration on the brokers

-In the `WaitBrokersInMigration` state, the operator expects the user to enable ZooKeeper migration on the brokers pool in order to actually start the migration.
+In the `WaitBrokersInMigration` state, the operator expects the user to ask for running the actual metadata migration.
 In order to start the actual migration, the brokers need to be connected to the KRaft controllers and have the ZooKeeper migration enabled.
-The user annotates the `KafkaNodePool` resource running the current ZooKeeper based brokers with `strimzi.io/kraft-migration: dual`.
+The user annotates the `Kafka` custom resource running the current ZooKeeper based brokers with `strimzi.io/kraft-migration: migration`.
 This annotation drives the operator to update the brokers' configuration with the ZooKeeper migration flag enabled and with the new KRaft controllers quorum connection information as well.

 ```shell